 Thanksgiving is a time of gathering, gratitude, and indulgence in delicious feasts.
 As we celebrate with family and friends, it’s only natural to want to include our furry companions in the festivities.
 However, it’s essential to remember that not all Thanksgiving foods are safe for our pets.
-Learn more about the Thanksgiving scraps that should be kept away from your beloved pet to ensure their well-being and prevent any holiday mishaps.
+Learn more about the Thanksgiving scraps that should be kept away from your pet to ensure their well-being and prevent any holiday mishaps.

 Rich and Fatty Foods: